yonyougov/gov-design-vue/components/locale-provider/demo/all.md

 </template>
 <script>
-// you should use import zhCN from 'ant-design-vue/lib/locale-provider/zh_CN' import zhCN from 'ant-design-vue/locale-provider/zh_CN';
+// you should use import zhCN from 'ant-design-vue/lib/locale-provider/zh_CN' import zhCN from 'gov-design-vue/locale-provider/zh_CN';
-import { Modal } from 'ant-design-vue';
+import { Modal } from 'gov-design-vue';
 import moment from 'moment';
 import 'moment/locale/zh-cn';
 moment.locale('en');